Morphotech/plato/README.md

 e.g TEMPLATE_DIRECTORY=/home/carloscoda/projects/plato/data/templates

 A couple more environment variables need to be filled as well.
-S3_BUCKET is the S3 Bucket you decide to use and TEMPLATE_DIRECTORY_NAME is the path to the directory where your templates are stored.
+BUCKET_NAME is the Bucket you decide to use and TEMPLATE_DIRECTORY_NAME is the path to the directory where your templates are stored.

 e.g TEMPLATE_DIRECTORY_NAME=projects/templating